AndyELich/RPostcodeGeocoding/README.md

 # RPostcodeGeocoding
-Code to validate and geocode postcodes in R
+Code to validate and geocode postcodes in R. Creates geospatial output in Mapinfo table and shapefile formats.